nevermined-io/app_docs/docs/tutorials/ai/09-ai-service.md

 You can share your service with the Community in a safety way, and even monetize them, if you want, using a Nevermined Smart Subscription.

-In order to test and learn how you can use Nevermined App, we provide a test deployment that uses Arbitrum Goerli testnet, where you can try the different features provided by Nevermined.
+In order to test and learn how you can use Nevermined App, we provide a testing environment where you can try the different features provided by Nevermined.

-You can access to this test version of Nevermined App [here](https://goerli.nevermined.app/en)
+You can access to this test version of Nevermined App [here](https://testing.nevermined.app/en)

 ### Before you register your Service

 We recommend you to take a look to the different [guides and tutorials we have about Nevermined App](https://docs.nevermined.app/docs/getting-started/)

-Before starting using Nevermined you will need to install and config Metamask in your browser.
-[See the instructions here](https://docs.nevermined.app/docs/tutorials/metamask/), [here](https://docs.nevermined.app/docs/tutorials/metamask-networks/#arbitrum-goerli-testnet), and [here](https://docs.nevermined.app/docs/tutorials/metamask-tokens/),

-Once you have Metamask correctly configured, the next step is to create a brand new [Smart Subscription](https://docs.nevermined.app/docs/getting-started/smart-subscriptions)
+The next step is to create a brand new [Smart Subscription](https://docs.nevermined.app/docs/builders/smart-subscriptions)

 You will register your AI Service associated with this Subscription you are about to create.
 The process to create a new Subscription is pretty straightforward, but [here](https://docs.nevermined.app/docs/tutorials/create-subscription) you can find some help to guide you.